wundergraph/cosmo-previews/README.md

 2. Sets up Node.js using the version specified.
 3. Installs the latest version of the `wgc` CLI tool.
 4. Destroys all the feature flags and feature subgraphs created for the pull request.

+## Limitations

+1. The cosmo.yaml file should not be changed after the pull request is opened.
+If changes are to be made, the pull request should be closed and reopened.